stefanpartheym/archlinux-ipu6-webcam/README.md

 Please note that some applications (e.g. GNOME Cheese) might still not work.
 This is due to Intel's driver just being low-quality.
 There is an [issue](https://github.com/stefanpartheym/archlinux-ipu6-webcam/issues/1) curently open for this.

+## Hibernation support

+The module 'i2c_ljca' breaks resuming from hibernation.
+To fix this, doing 'modprobe -r i2c_ljca' before hibernating is necessary.
+A script is provided by running `install.sh` with the `--workaround` flag.
+This script will be executed before hibernating and after resume.

 ## Tips and tricks